 When working together, regardless of your parenting philosophy, you will need to agree to use safe sleep practices outlined by the AAP.
 Thus, every sleep plan consists of guiding the child to sleep in his/her own bed.
 Working together does not mean that you must use Cry It Out unless this is the method you choose, does not mean your child cannot room share, and it does not mean getting rid of all night feedings unless your child naturally drops them or you make the decision to wean.

-What does it mean to be a Certified Child Sleep Coach?
+What does it mean to be a Certified Child Sleep Consultant?

 Establishing Healthy Sleep Habits from Birth Through Early Childhood

 Biological Sleep Milestones: Stages and Transitions

 Common Sleeping Challenges and Solutions: Behavioral, Delayed Onset of Sleep, Crying, Fragmented Sleep, Parasomnias.

 Working with Families of Children With Special Needs

 The Incidence, Pathophysiology and Treatment of GERD During Infancy